COSC3020/dynamic-euler-swilso59/README.md

 ## Answer

-Looking at the The algorithm we have a check for the base case that runs in constant time `if` $n = 0$.
+Looking at the the algorithm we have a check for the base case that runs in constant time `if` $n = 0$.
 For $n > 0$ the code goes to the `for` loop which iterates $n$ times.
-Which gives us linear time .Inside the `for` loop we only execute operations that take constant time.
+Which gives us linear time .
+Inside the `for` loop we only execute operations that take constant time.
 This gives us the worst-case time complexity of $\Theta(n)$.

 ## Plagiarism Acknowledgement